roblevintennis/guest-posts/articles/the-little-button-that-could.md

 ## Let's go monorepo!

 We're going to set up a tiny [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) based monorepo.
+So create a top-level directory to house this project and `cd` into it.

 ### package.json